hmj555/hmj555/README.md

 - ⚡ Fun fact: ...

---> I hold a bachelor's degree in Statistics from Chonbuk National University and am currently conducting research in the field of Human-Computer Interaction (HCI) at SCI LAB, Gwangju Institute of Science and Technology (GIST).
+--> I hold a bachelor's degree in Statistics from Jeonbuk National University and am currently conducting research in the field of Human-Computer Interaction (HCI) at SCI LAB, Gwangju Institute of Science and Technology (GIST).

 ---